modelica-3rdparty/ExternalMedia/README_compilation.md

 a prerequisite for compiling ExternalMedia.

-Once you have installed CMake and can access it from a command prompt, you can go to the root folder of the source code and run:
+Once you have installed CMake and can access it from a command prompt, you can go to the root folder of the GIT repository and run:

 ```shell
 cmake -B build -S Projects -DCMAKE_BUILD_TYPE=Release